 You also get a ton of Law & Order shows in a strong mix of drama programming that includes Friday Night Lights, House and Battlestar Galactica (the original, not the upcoming series).
 Also Parenthood and Monk, as well as other older shows such as Murder She Wrote, Columbo and The Rockford Files.

-Reality TV is getting space on Peacock, bringing The Real Housewives of Dallas, Bethenny Ever After, Kourtney & Kim Take New York, Very Cavallari and WAGS (and many more) to the streaming service.
+Reality TV is getting space on Peacock, bringing The Real Housewives franchise, Bethenny Ever After, Kourtney & Kim Take New York, Very Cavallari and WAGS (and many more) to the streaming service.

 Obsessed with True Crime?
 Peacock's got Forensic Files, Unsolved Mysteries, Aaron Hernandez Uncovered, The Case of Caylee Anthony, Dahmer on Dahmer: A Serial Killer Speaks, The Disappearance of Natalee Holloway and many more.

 And then there are the movies.
 You've got blockbusters including the entire Harry Potter film franchise, action films like the John Wick movies, dramas including Children of Men, romances like Fifty Shades of Grey and comedies such as The Nutty Professor.

 Plenty of kids content too: Peacock will pack in new and exclusive episodes of Curious George, Where’s Waldo? and Cleopatra in Space, as well as shows from the library including including Woody Woodpecker, Top Chef Jr., New Adventures of He-Man

 The big bad news: You might think of Friends as an NBC show, but it's on HBO Max.